Our Services

 Neurological Disorders

-If you’re unsure what’s behind your vivid dreams when falling asleep, you might consider doing a free, online symptom check for to help sort out whether you need further evaluation.
+If you're unsure what's behind your vivid dreams when falling asleep, take Ubie's free AI-powered sleep disorder symptom checker to help determine whether your symptoms warrant further medical evaluation.

 If vivid, immediate dreams are:

-…it’s time to talk with a healthcare professional.
-Only a full medical history, physical exam and, if needed, lab tests or sleep studies can pinpoint the cause and guide safe, effective treatment.
+…it's time to talk with a healthcare professional.
+A full medical history, physical exam and, if needed, lab tests or sleep studies can pinpoint the cause and guide safe, effective treatment.

 Dreaming as soon as you fall asleep can be an intriguing peek into how stress, medications or rare sleep disorders affect you.
 In most cases, lifestyle tweaks and sleep-hygiene improvements will reduce nighttime intensity.
-But if you’re experiencing significant daytime symptoms, muscle weakness or any sign of serious illness—especially liver-related issues like those seen in cirrhosis—please speak to a doctor right away.
+But if you're experiencing significant daytime symptoms, muscle weakness or any sign of serious illness, please speak to a doctor right away.
 Early recognition and treatment can make all the difference in both your sleep quality and overall health.

 (References)